 I enjoy using Suncut Super Waterproof UV Protect Gel because it is so lightweight and somewhat cooling.
 This is especially useful to someone who stays in a hot and humid climate with four seasons being Very Hot, Extremely Hot, Ultra Hot and Hot. :)

-As you can tell from the long list of pros, Suncut Waterproof UV Protect Gel is a great sunscreen and I highly recommend it to those with normal to oily skin.
+As you can tell from the long list of pros, Suncut UV Gel is a great sunscreen and I highly recommend it to those with normal to oily skin.
+I’ve also found it extremely useful when packing for staycation or vacation.
+Just one bottle of this can serve as sunscreen for the face and body, and it can also be used for almost all types of activities, including sports and water activities.
+Very versatile indeed!